coldclimate/theapproachablegeek.co.uk/content/blog/parsing-elb-logs.md

  #### Which IP addresses are hitting me most per minute

- This is the sort of thing that [Go Access](http://goaccess.io/) and other such tools are excellent for **include link to andrews tweet here **.
+ This is the sort of thing that [Go Access](http://goaccess.io/) and other such tools are excellent for (here's the formatting for [getting GoAcess to parse ELB logs](https://twitter.com/goaccess/status/447037494299607040) ).
 Like the status codes per minute code this is perfect for pulling into other tools.

      cat single.txt | awk '{print substr($1,0,16), substr($3,0,index($3,":")-1)}' | sort | uniq -c | awk '{print $2,$3, $1}'